 This pumpkin pie uses natural sweeteners of dates and coconut sugar.
 The best part is the filling tastes absolutely identical and arguably better than a classic pumpkin pie.
-I won’t name names but I caught someone in my family eating the batter with a spoon straight out of the blender!
-So rich and delicious.
+I won’t name names but I caught someone in my family eating the batter with a spoon straight out of the blender- It’s so rich and delicious!

 This pumpkin pie will definitely make an appearance at our table year after year.
 Head to your favourite farmer and pick up a pumpkin!

 2 cups of medjool dates, pitted

 ½ cup of shredded coconut (optional but delicious)

 3 ½ cups of lightly toasted pecans (or almonds, hazelnuts etc.)